flancian/garden/agora pkg chapter.md

     - Layer 2 being defined, the same as refinements to other layers, as [[extensions]].
       - If you are a member of an Agora, you can propose extensions by [[noding]] [[agora rfcs]].
       - Other layers are discussed there and settled through a [[governance layer]] defined by each [[agora]].
+      -
+--
+- [[meta]] This block is a MARKER for 'edited up to here in last pass'.
+--

 ## Federation